Hydraulic Motors vs Electric Motors for Operating Slurry Pumps

 The difference in how hydraulic and electric motors generate power will determine how well each type of motor handles challenging conditions.
 Electric motors use magnets and copper wire windings to create electricity.
 These windings change resistance when covered in fine dust or moisture, and salt spray results in corrosion.

-Challenges that develop during the slurry pumping process also pose a risk to the motor itself.
+Challenges that develop during the slurry pumping process also pose a risk to the motor.
 When the load on the motor increases dramatically, both hydraulic and electric models will eventually stall.
 The hydraulic system will usually start back up again with no damage, while full stalling usually leads to severe damage in an electric motor.
 With slurry pumps capable of causing sudden load changes, it’s hard to prevent damage to an electric motor without oversizing it.

 Secondary Equipment